spectrocloud/librarium/docs/docs-content/clusters/pcg/deploy-app-pcg.md

 **Cluster Configuration**

-In the **Cluster Config** section, provide specific information about your VMware vSphere enviroment.
+In the **Cluster Config** section, provide specific information about your VMware vSphere environment.
 First, select the **Datacenter** and **Deployment Folder** where the cluster nodes will be launched.
 Next, select the **Image Template Folder** to which the Spectro templates are imported, and choose **DHCP** as the **Network Type**.
 Finally, provide the **SSH key** for accessing the cluster nodes.
 Proceed by clicking **Next** to advance to the **Nodes Configuration**